Blueberry Muffin Hosta Care Guide

 Light requirements

-Blueberry Muffin is a blue hosta and, as you know, such plants grow best in full shade.
-So you have to plant this plant in a place where there is shade all day long.
+Blueberry Muffin is a blue hosta, and, as you know, such plants grow best in full shade.
+So you have to plant this plant in a place with shade all day.
 So you can count on a very intense blue color.

 It can also tolerate up to four hours of direct sun in the morning.
-In such a spot Blueberry Muffin will still be blue in color and will grow more vigorously.
+In such a spot, Blueberry Muffin will still be blue and grow more vigorously.

-You definitely need to avoid planting it in full sun because it will make the leaves look pale and greenish.
-In the summer sun, the leaves will get sunburned and it will look terrible.
+You must avoid planting it in full sun because it will make the leaves look pale and greenish.
+In the summer sun, the leaves will get sunburned and look terrible.

 Blueberry Muffin Hosta

 The best method to change the quality of the soil is to use organic matter.
-Before planting, apply about 1 bucket of compost and mix it with the native soil.
-It will be better if you buy quality compost made with the right technology from local suppliers.
+Before planting, apply about one bucket of compost and mix it with the native soil.
+Please buy quality compost made with the right technology from local suppliers.

-Also, make sure that your soil has a pH of 6.0-7.0.
+Also, ensure your soil has a pH of 6.0-7.0.
 Use a soil acidity kit for this purpose.
 Use acidifiers to lower the pH and garden lime to raise it.

 Watering

-What you shouldn’t do is water according to a schedule because then you might over-water the soil and the hosta could rot.
+You shouldn’t water according to a schedule because you might over-water the soil, and the hosta could rot.
 If this happens, dig out the bush and remove the rotten tissue.
-Then wash the wound with an aqueous solution of hydrogen peroxide and plant the hosta in well-drained soil.
+Then, wash the wound with an aqueous hydrogen peroxide solution and plant the hosta in well-drained soil.

 Blueberry Muffin Hosta

 Dig up the shrub and clean the roots from the soil.
 Use a sharp and sterile knife to separate.
-Divide the rhizome so that each part has at least 3-4 stems (eyes).
+Divide the rhizome so each part has at least 3-4 buds.

-Powder the wound with fine ash and plant the new plants in well-drained soil.
-Water with a small amount of water.
-The young hostas should be in full shade until they take root.
+Powder the wound with fine ash and plant the new plants in well-drained soil—water with a small amount of water.

 Problems

-Usually, problems with Blueberry Muffin Hosta are very rare, but still, sometimes it can get sick.
+Usually, problems with Blueberry Muffin Hosta are infrequent, but sometimes, it can get sick.
 The most common disease is leaf spot.

 Different pathogens cause this disease, but the result is the same: small brown spots appear on the leaves.
-Over time, the spots become more and more numerous and the leaf may die.
+Over time, the spots become more and more numerous, and the leaves may die.

-The second problem is slugs.
-Since Blueberry Muffin leaves are quite hard, these pests hardly damage them.
+Since Blueberry Muffin leaves are pretty hard, these pests hardly damage them.
 The exception is the young, soft leaves that appear in the spring.

 Read more: What Is Eating My Hostas?